jtroo/kanata/README.md

 - Try it out and let me know what you think.
 Feel free to file an issue or start a discussion.
 - Browse the open issues and help out if you are able and/or would like to.
+- If you know anything about writing a keyboard driver for Windows, starting an open-source alternative to the Interception driver would be lovely

 ## What does the name mean?